 When they aren't in use, place them in the kitchen to hold small amounts of salt, sugar, or spices for your favorite recipes.
 They also make great measuring cups when you need exactly 2 ounces of something for cooking.
 You could even use them as a festive jigger for measuring out your actual Moscow mules or for serving fun shots—perhaps vodka with a lime salt rim or fresh ginger juice.
-Hand wash to clean.
+Wipe with a damp cloth to clean.

 Best Personalized: Mark and Graham Monogrammed Copper Mug

 Not a traditional Moscow mule mug

 A personalized mug can make a wonderful gift for a hostess, friend, or family member.
 If you're giving these as a gift and want them to stand out, add a monogram engraved into the metal for a permanent embellishment—it’s a great touch for the new bride or the first-time homebuyer.
 Monogramming does cost extra, but you can choose from 16 different styles, which gives you plenty of options for personalization.